Vpekdas/CPP-Modules/README.md

 ### Development Process

-The development of the "CPP_Modules" project began with understanding the differences between C and C++.
+The development of the "CPP-Modules" project began with understanding the differences between C and C++.

 ### Challenges and Solutions